pingcap/docs/br/backup-storage-gcs.md

 ## See also

-To know other external storages supported by BR, see [External storages](/br/backup-and-restore-storages.md).
+To learn other external storages supported by BR, see [External storages](/br/backup-and-restore-storages.md).